Mongolian People's Party: Armed uprising and purges

 In 1928, Mongolian politics turned sharply left and began to adhere to communist ideology.
 Livestock herds were forcibly collectivized, private trade and transport were forbidden, and monasteries and the nobility were attacked.
-With state-run trade and transport unable to function, Mongolia's economy broke down—over seven million head of livestock dead, leading to widespread unrest in 1932.
+With state-run trade and transport unable to function, Mongolia's economy broke down—over seven million head of livestock died, leading to widespread unrest in 1932.
 The uprising was quelled in October after the involvement of Mongolian and Soviet armies, tanks, and planes.

 The first wave of purges began with the 1933 Lkhümbe Affair, a manufactured conspiracy linking party secretary Jambyn Lkhümbe with Japanese spy networks.
 Over 1,500 people were purged, many of whom were executed.
 Victims included Prime Minister Peljidiin Genden, who was enthusiastic about the liberalisation of the economy and hesitant in suppressing Buddhism in Mongolia.
 In 1936, Genden was removed from power and executed in the Soviet Union.
 Khorloogiin Choibalsan, a staunch ally of Joseph Stalin, gained power.